-- Interest-only ARM loans with balloon payments-No scheduled principal payments are due on the loan during its term.
-The interest rate on the loan will adjust periodically during the term of the loan.
-Each time the rate is adjusted, the monthly payment amount will change to an amount necessary to pay only the monthly interest due at the then applicable interest rate.
-As a result, during the term of the loan, payments on certificates backed by pools of mortgage loans of this type will consist only of interest and unscheduled principal from partial or full prepayment on the mortgage loans.
-The final scheduled payment at maturity is a lump sum or balloon payment of all outstanding principal plus all accrued and unpaid interest. - Interest-only initially to fully amortizing ARM loans-The interest rate adjusts periodically during the term of the loan.
-During the interest-only period, payments will be made as described above in "-Interest-only initially to partially amortizing ARM loans with balloon payments."
-On the first payment due date after the end of the initial interest-only period, the monthly payment amount will change to an amount necessary to pay interest at the then applicable interest rate and to pay principal in an amount that fully amortizes the outstanding principal balance of the loan on a level payment basis over the remainder of its term, based on the then current interest rate.
-After the end of the initial interest-only period, the new monthly payments include scheduled principal as well as unscheduled principal and monthly interest at the pool accrual rate then in effect. - Fully amortizing ARM loans-The interest rate adjusts periodically during the term of the loan to a rate based on the index and mortgage margin specified in the mortgage note.
-Each time the rate is adjusted, the monthly payment amount will change to an amount necessary to pay interest at the then applicable interest rate and to pay principal in an amount that fully amortizes the outstanding principal balance of the loan on a level payment basis over the remainder of its term, based on the then current interest rate. - Deferred interestInegative amortization ARM loans-As with ARM loans that do not permit negative amortization, the interest rate and payment amount adjust periodically during the term of the loan.
+- Fully amortizing ARM loans-The interest rate adjusts periodically during the term of the loan to a rate based on the index and mortgage margin specified in the mortgage note.
+Each time the rate is adjusted, the monthly payment amount will change to an amount necessary to pay interest at the then applicable interest rate and to pay principal in an amount that fully amortizes the outstanding principal balance of the loan on a level payment basis over the remainder of its term, based on the then current interest rate. - Deferred interest/negative amortization ARM loans-As with ARM loans that do not permit negative amortization, the interest rate and payment amount adjust periodically during the term of the loan.
 These ARM loans, however, have either or both (i) an adjustment schedule in which the payment amounts are adjusted less frequently than the interest rate or (ii) a payment cap that limits the amount by which the payment can increase as a result of an interest rate increase.
 This feature creates the possibility that after an interest rate change, the monthly payment on the ARM loan will be insufficient to cover the accrued interest.
 Whenever that occurs, the portion of interest that is not included in the payment amount will be added to the loan's principal balance.
 This addition to principal is referred to as negative amortization.
-Interest will then accrue on the new higher mortgage balance.

-• ARM loans with fixed-rate conversion option-The interest rate and payments adjust in the same manner as fully amortizing or partially amortizing ARM loans described above, as appropriate, unless the loan is converted to a fixed-rate loan.
+Interest will then accrue on the new higher mortgage balance. - ARM loans with fixed-rate conversion option-The interest rate and payments adjust in the same manner as fully amortizing or partially amortizing ARM loans described above, as appropriate, unless the loan is converted to a fixed-rate loan.
 The borrower has the option to convert the interest rate to a fixed rate at specified times as long as certain conditions (which are specified in the prospectus supplement) are met.
-We will repurchase the loan from the pool no later than the calendar month before the loan begins to accrue interest at the new fixed rate.
+We will purchase the loan from the pool no later than the calendar month before the loan begins to accrue interest at the new fixed rate.